archethic-foundation/aeip/AEIP-1.md

 The more focused the AEIP, the more successful it tends to be.
 If in doubt, split your AEIP into several well-focused ones.

 Once the idea is well-formalized, the AEIP's author can submit a pull-request to the [AEIP repository](https://github.com/archethic-foundation/aeip) to propose its enhancement.

+Hence the pull-request should mention the status "Draft", as well as other properties (creation date, AEIP type, etc.)

 ## Validation

+### Draft

 The AEIP editor reserves the right to reject AEIP proposals if they appear too unfocused or too broad.